 EXAMPLES OF SEMI-STRUCTURED DATA

-One cannot say that semi-structured data never fits a preset data model or schema.
+No one can say that semi-structured data will never fit a preset data model or schema.
 Some examples of human-generated semi-structured data are:

-- Text data like powerpoint presentations, word processing files, etc.
+- Text data like PowerPoint presentations and word processing files;

-- Emails which do to conform to a specific internal structure except through the metadata, tags, and keywords.
+- Emails which conform to a specific internal structure except through the metadata, tags, and keywords;

 - Online communications like chats and video calls.